kampelmuehler/synthesizing_human_like_sketches/README.md

 This repository provides the code for the WACV20 paper *Synthesizing human-like sketches from natural images using a conditional convolutional decoder*.
+Find more details [Here](https://kampelmuehler.github.io/publications/synthesizing_human_like_sketches).

 ![Title figure](figures/title.png)